JAlcocerT/JAlcocerT/content/blog/dev-python-OOP.md

 ### OOP in Python

-When it comes to how C and Java handle object properties, they differ significantly from Python's dynamic approach.
-Here's a breakdown:
+When it comes to **how C and Java handle object properties**, they differ significantly from Python's dynamic approach.

 **C:**